cph/members-help/settings-settings.md

 -   **Church Address**: The church's address, city, state, and zip code.
 -   **Time Zone**: Select the proper time zone for your church.
--   **Logo**: To display your church's logo on the [login screen](account:%20Login) and above the main menu on the left side of all screens, mark the box to ***Show my church's logo***, and use the ***Browse...*** button to select and upload an image file to display.
+-   **Logo**: To display your church's logo on the [login screen](account-Login) and above the main menu on the left side of all screens, mark the box to ***Show my church's logo***, and use the ***Browse...*** button to select and upload an image file to display.
 Logos in Church360° can be uploaded from files saved in